 Who should opt for Geography?

 Geography is an interesting subject.
-If aspirants are profound of this subject, no doubt you can choose this as your optional subject for UPSC IAS mains Exam.
-It is an endless subject which deals with the spatial association between individuals, places, and the earth and it broadly covers all sphere.
+If aspirants are profound of this subject, no doubt you can choose this as your optional subject for the UPSC IAS mains Exam.
+It is an endless subject which deals with the spatial association between individuals, places, and the earth and it broadly covers all spheres.
 This is very easy and scoring optional if approached rightly.
-Many candidates has cracked UPSC Civil services examination by opting geography as their optional subjects.
+Many candidates have cracked UPSC Civil services examination by opting for geography as their optional subjects.

 How much time does it take to prepare?